cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 ### 🔎 Purpose of the study:

-- Identify difficulties and roadblocks participants have when using the Blueprint page.
+- Identify difficulties and roadblocks participants experience when using the Blueprint page.
 - Understand what participants are thinking and feeling as they execute tasks / prompts.
 - Assess if the framework delivers a clear understanding of what businesses and individuals can do and why
 - Identify what new information needs to be provided